jeremygurr/crawl_spicy/README.md

 ## Magic potions give full magic (magic_potion_gives_full_magic=true)

 ## Monster can't climb stairs: (monsters_do_not_use_stairs=true)
 Enemies will never use stairs.
 This eliminates stairdancing tactics.
-It also makes tomb quite a bit harder in some ways.
+It also makes tomb a bit harder in some ways.

 ## Instakill protection expansion: (instakill_protection=true)
 The amount of damage that can be done to a player between turns is capped, so that a player can never go from full health to dead before having a turn to respond.
 Different difficulty levels alter this cap: (if difficulty levels aren't enabled, it's equivalent to being on standard difficulty)